pavelt224/final-project/README.md

 1. Is there a difference between the annual average return between the 5 years of data [February 7, 2013 - February 6, 2018]?
 2. What is the impact of the 5 leading companies in the direction of the S&P500?
 3. Is there an association between opening stock prices based and volume?
-4. WIs there an association between closing stock prices and volume?
+4. Is there an association between closing stock prices and volume?

 ## Technologies Used
 ### Data Cleaning and Analysis